Skip to main content

 Scrape Commonfloor for Bangalore Real Estate (2026)

-Thirdwatch's Commonfloor Scraper returns India property listings + community data at $0.003 per record — title, property type, location, price, area, amenities, RERA ID, builder, community ratings.
+Thirdwatch's Commonfloor Scraper returns India property listings + community data — title, property type, location, price, area, amenities, RERA ID, builder, community ratings.
 Built for Bangalore-focused real estate research, apartment-complex investment analysis, and India proptech aggregator products.

 Why scrape Commonfloor for Bangalore research